MetropoliaMotorsport/STM32ECU/README.md

 # Metropolia Motorsport HPF019 ECU Development

-Code & files used in HPF019 main ECU.
+Code & files used in HPF017 main ECU.

-It will be based on STM32743ZI Nucleo Development board and self developed shield board on top.

-Part of the project is to learn to use features of the powerful development board better.
+This is development to implement STM32ECU to HPF017 car based on HPF019 ECU hardware.